techtraits/techtraits-blog/_posts/2011-06-25-Setting-up-a-webservice-using-Guice-Sitebricks.markdown

-<h3>Step 3: Settings up the Jetty</h3>
+<h3>Step 3: Setting up Jetty</h3>

-Next we need to tell maven that we will be using the Jetty webserver to host our content using the jetty plugin.
+Next we need to tell maven that we will be using the Jetty web-server to host our content using the jetty plugin.

 We do that by adding a plugin tag with details of the jetty plugin in within the same build tag where put our source directory setting.
 A plugin definition for the current latest jetty plugin looks something like this: